Vote for your favourite

 • When booking B&B, make sure you ask how far they are (walking distance!) from the 'Overnight Stop' town or village as many postal addresses include the nearest town, which may be several miles away.

-• Please note - there are no facilities along the route of Stage Five (Wooler to Alwinton).
+• Stage Five - There are no facilities along the route of Stage Five (Wooler to Alwinton).
 Please ensure that you take sufficient food, water and provisions with you for this 20.5 mile walk.
 The route does, however, pass several isolated farmhouses.
-As this walk heads through remote countryside it is important to take a compass and OS map with you.
+As this walk heads through remote countryside it is essential to carry OS maps & compass.
+You may wish to split Stage Five into two seperate walks of approximately 12 miles by staying overnight at Ingram in the Breamish Valley.
+See Accommodation Guide for details.

-• (Stage Five) Some people have experienced navigation problems along the path between The Dod (NT 992 197) and Greensidehill Farm (NT 984 197).
+• Stage Five - Some people have experienced navigation problems along the path between The Dod (NT 992 197) and Greensidehill Farm (NT 984 197).
 Navigation between The Dod and Greensidehill Farm is difficult in places due to a number of factors: there are few landmarks, several waymarker-posts have been flattened by livestock and there are lots of confusing sheep-tracks.
 The route follows the footpath from The Dod southwards to join the bridleway at NT 993 183, which is then followed in a south-westerly direction to reach the road beside Greensidehill Farm.

 • All Overnight Stops have a selection of shops, with the exception of Alwinton.
 There is an Outdoor Shop at Rothbury.